angular-ui/ui-router/README.md

 })
 ```

-5. See this quick start example working.
+5. See this quick start example in action.
 >**[Go to Quick Start Plunker](http://plnkr.co/edit/vDURUN?p=preview)**

 6. This only scratches the surface!
 You've only seen Named Views and Parallel Views.
 Learn more about `state()` options, Nested Views, URL routing options, backwards compatibility, and more!